3mdeb/news-and-ideas/blog/content/post/2019-04-12-xen-debugging-and-development-environment.md

   on host either in container

 Internet is not straight forward about best method, [Xen documentation](https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source) since I couldn't build Xen with `make debball`.
+More to that both methods can be applied through frameworks.
+Debian rootfs can be build using [isar](https://github.com/ilbers/isar) and there is always way to narrow everything to OpenEmbedded/Yocto meta layer which should build only what we need.
+Last option is good for production, but development may be hard in limited environment that Yocto produce by default.

+## Xen dockerized buidling environment

 I chose the second option and for that purpose I have prepared a Docker container with all required packages.
 See [3mdeb/xen-docker](https://github.com/3mdeb/xen-docker)